EOSC-TITAN/.github/profile/README.md

 ## About this repository

-This repository contains **mirrors** to the repositories where tools developed within the TITAN project.
+This repository contains **mirrors** to the repositories where tools developed partly or in full within the TITAN project.
 Check source repositories for the latest versions of the respective software tools.